EigenJT/rustlearn/README.md

-# rustlearn
-Implementing ML, one algorithm at a time.
-In Rust
+# A Rust implementation of linear regression.